jordanmor/tts-frontend-project/README.md

 ## TTS Front End Project | [Live Demo](https://jordanmor.github.io/tts-frontend-project/)

-A thorough recreation of the The Hartford's About Me page with a functional sidebar and navbar using HTML, CSS, JQuery, Bootstrap and responsive web design.
+A thorough recreation of the The Hartford's About Us page with a functional sidebar and navbar using HTML, CSS, JQuery, Bootstrap and responsive web design.

 **Screencast of the TTS Front End Project - up for review by The Hartford**